ROCm/rocWMMA/docs/conceptual/migration-guide.rst

    store_matrix_sync(gResC, accum, ldc, layout_t::mem_row_major);

 In summary, partial tiles are padded to the minimum MMA block dimensions to accommodate a wider range of fragment sizes.
-However, this added flexibility comes at a cost: extra registers used for padding may increase kernel register pressure for small tiles and incur extra overhead for checking boundary conditions.
+However, this added flexibility comes at a cost: extra registers used for padding might increase kernel register pressure for small tiles and incur extra overhead for checking boundary conditions.
 Padded fragments are logically restricted to writing in FragMNK dimensions and zeroing boundary conditions.

 .. note::